-Westmoreland County inks deal for site of next industrial park in Sewickley Township
+Westmoreland County buys property for industrial park in Sewickley Township

-Westmoreland County officials announced Tuesday the purchase of 206 acres of property from the Westinghouse Electric Co. in Sewickley Township that is to be site of a new industrial park.
+Westmoreland County officials on Tuesday announced the purchase of 206 acres of property from the Westinghouse Electric Co. in Sewickley Township that will be site of a new industrial park.

 The $2 million purchase is the final piece of the preparation and planning work for the project, which has been on the drawing board since 2012.